How much does a septic tank cost?

 Some states offer tax credits or deductions for repairing or buying a new septic tank.
 For example, Massachusetts allows its residents to get a tax refund for up to 40% of the cost of the tank.
 You won’t have to pay it back, though you might want to hire a tax expert to make sure you declare it correctly.
 You also need to provide the money up front, which isn’t helpful if you don’t have that kind of cash on hand.

 The better you care for your septic tank, the less often you’ll need to make expensive repairs.
-Here are four ways to keep it in top shape:
+Here are seven ways to keep it in top shape:

 - Use a high-efficiency shower head.
 Your septic tank can only handle so much water at once before it starts to back up.
 A high-efficiency shower head can help prevent that.